ramhee98/MoodleUpdater/README.md

 ## Features

+- **Configuration Management**:
+  - Centralized configuration using a `config.ini` file.
+  - Easily specify repository URL, branch, Moodle path, and folder name.

 - **Backup Functionality**:
   - Perform a full or partial backup of your Moodle directory.
-  - Backup the Moodle database with `mysqldump`.
+  - Backup the Moodle database using `mysqldump`.

 - **Git Integration**:
   - Clone Moodle's repository from GitHub.